dotlouis/CardUICss/README.md

 Each of these elements can be used regardless of the others (exept for inline media.
 See the guidelines for further informations).

-Besides there is some contextual classes that can be added aside [ ]  and/or inside { } the previous ones.
+Besides there are some contextual classes that can be added aside [ ]  and/or inside { } the previous ones.

 * inline	: specify if the element is displayed horizontally or vertically
 * active	: specify if an element is active (visible)
 * i		: This is not a class but the \<i\> tag.
 It adds an icon to the element

 Summary
 =======